10-4zz/sample_loggers/README.md

 ```

 ## Update
-- 0.0.5 - improve the default logger.
+- 0.0.5 - improve the default logger
 - 0.0.4post1 - Fix the bug.
 - 0.0.4 - Samplify thr method to create logger and provide the default logger that can be used directly.
 - 0.0.3post1 - Fix the bug.